1224AmOgH/DSO_Blog/seminar_blog_full.md

 **Applications of Deep Learning in EAA**

-<p>Deep learning is not just an add-on to EAA—it is a force multiplier that unlocks new levels of autonomy, scalability, and accessibility.
+<p style="text-align: justify;">Deep learning is not just an add-on to EAA—it is a force multiplier that unlocks new levels of autonomy, scalability, and accessibility.
 Here are some impactful ways DL enhances the practice of astronomy: </p>

 **1\.
 Smart Object Detection**

-<p>DL models like **YOLOv7** and **ResNet50** empower smart telescopes to automatically detect Deep Sky Objects (DSOs) as images are being captured.
+<p style="text-align: justify;">DL models like **YOLOv7** and **ResNet50** empower smart telescopes to automatically detect Deep Sky Objects (DSOs) as images are being captured.
 This is especially powerful for: unattended telescopes and dynamic observation workflows, where telescopes adjust exposure times or switch targets based on detection confidence </p>

 **2\.
 Post-Capture Image Filtering and Annotation**